 You can also grow grass indoors in planters.
 This provides your guinea pig with a small but ever-growing supply of fresh grass.
 This can be especially great in winter when you can’t pick grass from outside.
 You can grow grass from seed or dig out a patch of thick grass from your yard and put it in a pot in the window.

 Lettuce is a veggie that I feed to my guinea pigs nearly every day and have for years.
 I like to rotate between green leaf, romaine, and Boston lettuce.
+Red leaf is also safe but my piggies don’t like it as much as the others.

 Avoid feeding iceberg lettuce, as it contains virtually no nutrients and can cause diarrhea more easily than other varieties.